Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 All users of this site will be looking for similar things in this project as outlined below:
 Navigate easy through all devices and have all areas of website responsive.
 To be able to view/preview the site before creating an account.

 Have clear Registration and Log In pages.

-To be able to view book reviews
+To be able to view through the vinyl genres avaialble.
 Have the ability to add their own reviews and keep a record of them.

 To be able to edit and delete reviews posted.

 For the review information to be clear and concise.

 To be able to securely log out of the site.

-Find links to other sites and ares to purchase books.
+Find links to other sites and ares to purchase vinyls.

 To be provided with contact information and social links.
 To store date securely
 Design